calum74/Properties/README.md

 # Implementation
 The implementation is extremely simple and efficient because the property can simply offset the this pointer of the property to obtain a pointer of the object containing the property.
 An optimizing compiler can remove the pointer manipulation, so in most cases there is no overhead of using properties.
 (Verified by looking at the disassembly of the optimized code.)

-There is no memory allocation, and no change to the size of the declaring type because the additional property fields do not store any data.
+There is no dynamic memory allocation, and minimal change to the size of the declaring type because the additional property fields do not store any data.
+Each property increases the size of the type by just 1 byte.
 (Verified by looking at `sizeof`.)

 # Rejected alternatives
 Using `std::function`.
 This can be quite convenient but simply adds too much overhead.